 Riga Technical University (RTU) is the oldest in Latvia, established in 1862.
 It has nine faculties and almost 15 000 students.
 This campus appeared in Kipsala in the 70s.

-7) Cool off in the Daugava River in summer time
+7) Cool off in the Daugava River in the summer time

 Getting back to the starting point of your tour at Ķīpsala public transport stop, you can cool off at the nearby River Daugava beach.
 Changing cabins are available, along with beach football and volleyball courts.
 Unlike the nearby Baltic Sea beaches, you don’t have to walk half a kilometre to get wet.
 Just dive right in!
 A café is also available as well as a playground for kids that looks like a pirate ship.